The root canal / dental crown relationship. -

-Dental crowns do not cause teeth to need root canal therapy but there is a relationship between the two, in the sense that (statistically speaking) a tooth that has had a crown placed on it is more likely to require endodontic treatment at some point in the future.
+Having said that, there is a relationship between the two, in the sense that (statistically speaking) a tooth that has had a crown placed on it is more likely to require root canal at some point in the future.

-Dental researchers have attempted to quantify this association:
+Dental research has attempted to quantify this association:

-- Bergenholtz et al. (1991) - found that on a long-term basis 9% of crowned teeth as opposed to 2% of uncrowned teeth required root canal treatment.
+- Bergenholtz (1991) found that on a long-term basis 9% of crowned teeth as opposed to 2% of uncrowned teeth required root canal treatment.

-- Felton et al. (1989) - Found that 13.3% of crowned teeth required root canal treatment over the long-term as opposed to only .5% of unrestored teeth.
+- Felton (1989) found that 13.3% of crowned teeth required root canal treatment over the long-term as opposed to only .5% of unrestored teeth.

-- Whitworth et al. (2002), who reviewed the above studies as well as a number of others, suggested that a realistic estimate might be that 4 to 8% of crowned teeth will require root canal treatment within the ten years that follow their placement.
+- Whitworth (2002), who reviewed the above studies as well as a number of others, suggested that a realistic estimate might be that 4 to 8% of crowned teeth will require root canal treatment within the ten years that follow the restoration's placement.

-B) Why will some crowned teeth require root canal therapy?
+B) Why do some crowned teeth require root canal?

-You might wonder why the above-mentioned statistical relationship exists.
+You might wonder why the above statistical relationships exist.
 For the most part, the answer lies in the fact that dental crowns are used to rebuild teeth that have experienced significant structural damage.
-And, as it happens, these same types of events can also damage a tooth's "nerve" (dental pulp) and therefore create a need for endodontic treatment too.
+And, as it happens, these same types of events can also damage a tooth's nerve tissue and therefore create a need for root canal treatment too.

-It's not that placing the crown has caused the need for the endodontic therapy but instead that the events that have lead to the need for the crown have actually caused the need for both.
+So it's not that placing the crown has caused a need for root canal therapy, but instead that the events that have led to the need for the crown have actually caused a need for both.

-The timing of the needed root canal treatment can be quite variable.
+1) The timing of the root canal treatment can be quite varied.

-The timing of events may seem suspicious to you.
+2) The timing of events may seem suspicious.

 In some instances, the case might be made that the crowning process has precipitated the need for the root canal treatment.
 This might be but, in general, it's typically not the original causative factor.
 Here's an explanation.

-While in this state, at some point in time, it's possible that some type of stimulus (including the process of placing a crown) will trigger the final degenerative process of the tooth's "nerve," and its subsequent need for root canal treatment.
+While in this state, it's possible that some type of stimulus (including the process of placing a crown) will trigger the final degenerative process of the tooth's nerve, and its subsequent need for root canal treatment.